12:00 pm - 4:00 pm

 For further information please contact Martha on 0117 903 0444 or e-mail firstname.lastname@example.org

 DIY sensor workshop: Explore E-textiles was led by E-Stitches, a Bristol based meet-up group for thinkers, tinkerers, makers, and creators to get together and explore wearable technologies, e-textiles, and soft circuitry.
 The workshop participants learnt about the wonderful world of E-textiles and got hands on making, coding and stitching.
-See what people created and learn how to make your own conductive pom pom.
+At the fair see what people created and learn how to make your own conductive pom pom.

 Image: Ibolya FeherBook